-Established in 1999, through the generosity of Louis W. and Rhonda L. Stern, this award will honor the best article in an AMA journal in the area of marketing channels and distribution.
+Established in 1999, this award will honor the best article in an AMA journal in the area of marketing channels and distribution.
 The award is intended to encourage the academic community to continue to produce high quality academic research in the field of marketing channels and distribution.

 Recognition and Benefits

 This award will be presented at the upcoming Summer AMA Academic Conference.

 As the philanthropic arm of the AMA, the AMA Foundation champions individual marketers who are making an impact in our profession and community.
 We recognize marketing visionaries who have elevated the field, and we support the next generation of marketers who will transform the profession.

 Robert W. Palmatier, Mark B. Houston, Dhruv Grewal, Rajiv P. Dant, “Relationship Velocity: Toward a Theory of Relationship Dynamics,” Journal of Marketing, (Volume;77, Issue: 1, January 2013)

 Joseph P. Cannon and Christian Homburg ”Buyer-Supplier Relationships and Customer Firm Costs,” Journal of Marketing, October 2001

 Shankar Ganesan, Steven P. Brown, Babu John Mariadoss, Hillbun (Dixon) Ho, “Buffering and Amplifying Effects of Relationship Commitment in Business-to-Business Relationships.
 Journal of Marketing Research, April 2010